nkwhr/ActiveModelLike-Errors/README.md

 ## add

-Adds error message for the key and returns its error messages.
+Adds error message for the attribute and returns its error messages.
-More than one message can be set on the same key.
+More than one message can be set on the same attribute.
-If no message is supplied, 'is invalid' will be set by default.
+If no message is supplied, "is invalid" will be set by default.

     $errors->add('name');                     # ['is invalid']
     $errors->add('name', 'can not be empty'); # ['is invalid', 'can not be empty']